liu-bingyan/numbed/README.md

 This repository contains the implementation for the TRL2025 workshop publication: "Embeddings for Numerical Features Using tanh Activation".

-## Attribution

-This repository incorporates code from:

-- [TabSurvey](https://github.com/kathrinse/TabSurvey), licensed under the MIT License
-- [RTDL Numerical Embeddings](https://github.com/yandex-research/rtdl-num-embeddings), licensed under the MIT License

-Copies of the original licenses can be found in the `licenses/` folder.

 ## Code Framework

-This codebase adapts and extends two main sources:
+This codebase is built upon and extends two main frameworks:

-1. **TabSurvey Framework**: We utilize and modify the systematic model evaluation framework from TabSurvey to conduct comprehensive testing of our approaches.
+1. **TabSurvey Framework** ([source](https://github.com/kathrinse/TabSurvey), MIT License): We utilize and modify their systematic model evaluation framework to conduct comprehensive testing of our approaches.
 The framework provides standardized implementations for:
    - Data loading and preprocessing
    - Framework for model implementation and training
    - Model scoreer and logging

-2. **RTDL Numerical Embeddings**: We incorporate the FT-Transformer implementation from the RTDL project, along with their reported optimal hyperparameters.
+2. **RTDL Numerical Embeddings** ([source](https://github.com/yandex-research/rtdl-num-embeddings), MIT License): We incorporate their FT-Transformer implementation along with their reported optimal hyperparameters.
 This includes:
    - FT-Transformer implementation
    - Dataset configuring downloading
    - finetuned hyperparameters for base models

 We combine these frameworks to test our new numerical embedding methods.
+Copies of the original licenses can be found in the `licenses/` folder.

 ## Configuration and Usage